The Experiences You Can’t Miss On A First Trip To Paris

 • Caves des Abbesses – A very popular wine bar

 Travel Tip: If you want to go for a meal in Montmartre, don’t eat in the touristy areas.
 While these restaurants look nice, they are a tourist trap.
-We highly recommend getting off the main streets and watching where the locals go.
+Instead, walk down side streets and look to see where the locals go.
 We enjoyed Le St. Graal (burgers and beer) and Autour du Moulin (traditional French spot).

 Sacré-Cœur Basilica as seen through a clock in the Musee d'Orsay